python-tls/tls/docs/tls-api.rst

         :raises InvalidatedError:
             When the session has been invalidated due to a previous error and will accept no further data.

-        Given data read from a transport, invoke any callbacks for e.g. session negotatiation or heartbeats, etc, and return decrypted application data, if any.
+        Given data read from a transport, invoke any callbacks for e.g. session negotiation or heartbeats, etc, and return decrypted application data, if any.
         If the input data is somehow invalid, a TLS Alert message will be passed to the write callback, and a BadTLSDataError will be raised.
         In certain cases of receipt of invalid data, after (sometimes) sending a TLS Alert, this session will be invalidated such that receive_data and write_data will raise :class:`InvalidatedError`.
         Note that any incomplete data in the input may be buffered by the implementation until further calls to receive_data complete the messages.